-After making his debut in 1997, he began to cement his place at openside flanker and without numerous injuries in 2002-03 & 2003-04 seasons he would have continued to heighten his claims for further international honors.
-He has won 7 England caps to date.
+After making his debut in 1997, he began to cement his place at openside flanker and, without numerous injuries in 2002-03 & 2003-04, seasons he would have continued to heighten his claims for further international honors.
+He won 7 England caps in total.

 He combines raw pace and instinct on the ground to make him one of the most difficult players to play against.

-Despite being the No7 at Gloucester since he began his career, Hazell has found equally impressive rivals in Fijians Akapusi Qera and Apo Satala.
+Despite being the No 7 at Gloucester since he began his career, Hazell found equally impressive rivals for the shirt over the years in the likes of Fijians Akapusi Qera and Apo Satala.

-His loyal service was rewarded when he was granted a benefit for the 2008-9 season.
+His loyal service to the club was rewarded when he was granted a benefit for the 2008-9 season.

 He was named in Sky TV's Dream Team of the year in 2007 and runner up in Community Player of the Season in 2008-9.